Don't Watch Netflix's New 'A Series Of Unfortunate Events'

 Count Olaf brought to life by Neil Patrick Harris [Image by Netflix]

-You will find a villain that is evil beyond measure but somehow is able to fool everyone around him with a bit of costume.
+You will find a villain that is evil beyond measure, but somehow is able to fool everyone around him with a bit of costume.
 You will find three amazing children who will meet every possible (and impossible) misfortune known to man.
 You will find a narrator whose presence will overwhelm you at every turn, and whose snide comments will either make you snicker or roll you eyes.

 And this kind of weird and crazy is, primarily, what made a lot of readers hooked to the original A Series of Unfortunate Events—and, hopefully, the watchers of Netflix’s A Series of Unfortunate Events.